At a glance

 5. How long does it take to rehydrate your body after drinking alcohol?

-How long it takes to rehydrate after drinking depends on how much alcohol you have consumed and how much fluid volume and electrolytes your body lost.
+How long it takes to rehydrate after drinking depends on how much alcohol you have consumed and how much fluid volume and electrolytes your body has lost.

 While mild dehydration can typically be managed within a few hours, it can take considerably longer to rehydrate your body after excessive alcohol consumption.